gmatht/joshell/mass_file_management/README.md

 ### archivefs

-Unlike the other utilities archivefs does keep a record of hashes, and does keep that record up-to-date.
+Unlike the other utilities [archivefs](https://code.google.com/p/archivefs/) not only keeps a record of hashes, but also keep that record up-to-date.

 This is handy.
 It is designed primarily for deduplication rather than file management.
 It is not completely trivial to e.g. compare two archivefs filesystems.